li-yibing/libface/README.md

 The project is configured by files located in *conf* with the main file: *conf/config.yaml*.
 One can easily add or remove modules from the configuration.

 ## Components
-FaceAnalyzer is the main class of facetorch as it is the orchestrator responsible for initializing and running the following components:
+FaceAnalyzer is the main class of libface as it is the orchestrator responsible for initializing and running the following components:

 1. Reader - reads the image and returns an ImageData object containing the image tensor.
 2. Detector - wrapper around a neural network that detects faces.